vavilen84/hugo_blog/content/golang/2021/01/go_concurrency_patterns.en.md

 It is an independently executing function (like & sign during running process in console, which runs process in background).
 It is very cheap.
 It has its own call stack.

 It is not a thread.
 There might be only one thread in a program with thousands of goroutines.
 Goroutines are multiplexed dynamically onto threads as needed.
-But if you think of it as a very cheap thread, you wont be far off.
+But if you think of it as a very cheap thread, you won't be far off.

 # Channels